NFL Rumors: Cowboys Give ‘Generous’ Offers To Top Players, But Ezekiel Elliott Could Sit Out 2019

 — Jane Slater (@SlaterNFL) August 6, 2019

-With this report from Jane Slater, the Cowboys are looking to make Elliott, quarterback Dak Prescott, and wide receiver Amari Cooper one of the top five highest-paid players at their respective positions.
+Based on the above report from Jane Slater, the Cowboys are looking to make Elliott, quarterback Dak Prescott, and wide receiver Amari Cooper among the top five highest-paid players at their respective positions.
 If it is up to Dallas, they will have all of the deals done for 2019 and beyond.

 2019 is the last year of the current contracts for Cooper and Prescott, but Ezekiel Elliott still has two years remaining on his.
 If the Dallas Cowboys are planning to keep this group together for a long time, they will need to get the deals done and shell out a lot of money for them.
 If talks don’t progress soon, though, the team could find themselves without their star running back for the upcoming season.